Sara-Sundin/SizeMeApp/README.md

 - [Code](#code)

 ## Images
-The images used on this site are mainly generated using AI.
-The images for the blog posts and the male background template are generated through ChatGPT.
+The male background image used on this site and the images for the blog posts are generated through ChatGPT.
 The robot avatar outlines are created in Illustrator from a dighital.com icon pack.
 The logo images are created by myself using Illustrator.

 ## Code